IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-ObjService.rst

     auto lockedInOut = this->getLockedInOut< ::fwData::Integer >(s_INOUT);

     // after that the data referenced by s_INOUT is "write locked"
-    // `getLockedInOut()` will raise an exception if the underlying data object is NULL.
+    // `getLockedInOut()` will raise an exception if the underlying data object is null.
-    // No need to test for nullity, use getWeakInput() otherwise.
+    // If having a null object is a valid state, for instance for an optional data, please use `getWeakInOut()` instead.

     lockedInOut->setValue(666);
     ....